pallavi-chandrashekar/insight-forge/README.md

 - Supports SQL, Pandas-style filtering, and plain English — all from one interface
 - Query history and result caching for performance

+### 📄 Context File Support
+- Upload a context file alongside your data to describe what columns mean, business rules, and data relationships
+- InsightForge injects this context into every AI prompt for dramatically better accuracy
+- Optional — works without one, but transforms answer quality with one
+- Think of it as giving the AI the same tribal knowledge a new engineer would need

 ### 🔑 Bring Your Own API Key (BYOK)
 - Use your own Anthropic Claude or OpenAI API key
 - Seamless fallback to server-configured default